dmonroe85/keyfinder/README.md

 * `BloomFilterAnalyzer`
     * Stores previously seen row information in a bloom filter.
     * This is an inexact, probabilistic approach, but it is memory-efficient and can scale very well.

-### `KeyFinder`

-This class produces all of the possible candidate column subsets for analysis, builds analyzers for each candidate subset, and performs the analysis.